-Table 1: List of Applicable Documents Table 2: List of Referenced Documents Table 3.
-PC SEVIRI inputs Table 4.
-Description of the radar calibration data 18 Table 5.
-CRR SEVIRI inputs Table 6.
-False alarm ratio obtained for $0\% < PoP \le 20\%$ depending on ICP Table 7.
-False alarm ratio obtained for $20\% < PoP \le 40\%$ depending on ICP Table 8.
-False alarm ratio obtained for $40\% < PoP \le 60\%$ depending on ICP Table 9.
-False alarm ratio obtained for $60\% < PoP \le 80\%$ depending on ICP40 Table 10.
-False alarm ratio obtained for $80\% < PoP \le 100\%$ depending on ICP40 Figure 1.
-Example of the precipitating clouds product over a day-time scene on 9th June 2015 at 12:00 UTC Figure 2.
-Example of the precipitating clouds product over a night-time scene on 9th June 2015 at 03:30 UTC Figure 3.
-From calibration matrices to analytical functions Figure 4.
-Height of the 2-V function plotted between 205K and 235K20 Figure 5.
-Coefficient related to the position of the symmetry axis of the 2-V function20 Figure 6.
-Coefficient that provides information on the width of the 2-V function21 Figure 7.
-Height of the 3-V function plotted between 205K and 235K22 Figure 8.
-Coefficient related to the position of the symmetry axis of the 3-V function22 Figure 9.
-Coefficient that provides information on the width of the 3-V function23 Figure 10.
-Dependence of the 3-V function on the Normalized Visible Reflectances24 Figure 11.
-Dependence of the Normalized Visible reflectances on Latitude Figure 12.
-CRR instantaneous intensities output corresponding to 9th June 2015 at 12:00Z32 Figure 13.
-CRR hourly accumulations output corresponding to 9th June 2015 at 12:00Z32 Figure 14.
-Schematic illustration of the procedure followed to tune PC-Ph product representing the CWP isolines connected with the different FAR values (no real data)37 Figure 15.
-Data pairs obtained for PC-Ph tuning Figure 16.
-Function that connects probability of precipitation with CWP Figure 17.
-PC-Ph probability of precipitation for 9 th June 2015 at 15:00 UTC over Europe and North Africa Figure 18.
-Annular bins used for calibration over a Radar image on the left and over a rain/no rain CWP map on the right Figure 19.
-Accuracy statistics obtained in the comparison of number of rainy pixels in annular bins for Spanish storms
+Figure 11.
+Height of the 3-V function plotted between 205K and 235K Figure 12.
+Coefficient related to the position of the symmetry axis of the 3-V function29 Figure 13.
+Coefficient that provides information on the width of the 3-V function Figure 14.
+Dependence of the 3-V function on the Normalized Visible Reflectance Figure 15.
+Dependence of the Normalized Visible reflectance on Latitude Figure 16.
+CRR instantaneous intensities output corresponding to 9th June 2015 at 12:00Z39 Figure 17.
+CRR hourly accumulations output corresponding to 9th June 2015 at 12:00Z40 Figure 18.
+Schematic illustration of the procedure followed to tune PC-Ph product representing the CWP isolines connected with the different FAR values (no real data) Figure 19.
+Data pairs obtained for PC-Ph tuning Figure 20.
+Function that connects probability of precipitation with CWP45 Figure 21.
+PC-Ph probability of precipitation for 9 th June 2015 at 15:00 UTC over Europe and North Africa Figure 22.
+Annular bins used for calibration over a Radar image on the left and over a rain/no rain CWP map on the right Figure 23.
+Accuracy statistics obtained in the comparison of number of rainy pixels in annular bins for Spanish storms Figure 24.

-Figure 20.
 Results of rain rates calibration.
-Radar rain rates vs CWP, thresholds47 Figure 21.
-Average of (N-CRR-Phmax/ N-Radarmax) for different ICP ranges Figure 22.
-Percentage of the cases when N-CRR-Ph max is lower or equal N-Radar max 50 Figure 23.
-Percentage of the cases when N-CRR-Ph max is lower or equal than two times N-Radar max Figure 24.
-Percentage of the cases when N-CRR-Ph max is lower or equal than three times N-Radar max Figure 25.
-Relation between ICP and CRR-Ph_IQF51 Figure 26.
-CRR-Ph instantaneous rain rates for 9 th June 2015 at 15:00 UTC over Europe and North Africa Figure 27.
-CRR-Ph hourly accumultions for 9 th June 2015 at 15:00 UTC over Europe and North Africa Figure 28.
-CRR-Ph illumination quality flag for 9 th June 2015 at 15:00 UTC over Europe and North Africa Figure 29.
-Parallax geometry Figure 30.
-Spreading of the RLR value in a 5 by 5 pixels box60 Figure 31.
-Diagram that shows the relationship between $\Delta \tau$ and $\Delta t$ Figure 32.
+Radar rain rates vs CWP, thresholds Figure 25.
+Average of (N-CRR-Phmax/ N-Radarmax) for different ICP ranges Figure 26.
+Percentage of the cases when N-CRR-Ph {max} is lower or equal N-Radar {max} Figure 27.
+Percentage of the cases when N-CRR-Ph {max} is lower or equal than two times N-Radar {max} .
+Figure 28.
+Percentage of the cases when N-CRR-Ph {max} is lower or equal than three times N-Radar {max} .
+Figure 29.
+Relation between ICP and CRR-Ph_IQF Figure 30.
+CRR-Ph instantaneous rain rates for 9 th June 2015 at 15:00 UTC over Europe and North Africa Figure 31.
+CRR-Ph hourly accumultions for 9 th June 2015 at 15:00 UTC over Europe and North Africa Figure 32.
+CRR-Ph illumination quality flag for 9 th June 2015 at 15:00 UTC over Europe and North Africa Figure 33.
+Parallax geometry Figure 34.
+Spreading of the RLR value in a 5 by 5 pixels box Figure 35.
+Diagram that shows the relationship between $\Delta \tau$ and Δt Figure 36.
 Trapezoidal integration